edawson/gfakluge/paper/paper.md

 ---

 # Summary
-GFAKluge [@GFAKluge] is a set of command line utilities and a C++ library for parsing and manipulating the Graphical Fragment Assembly (GFA) format.
+GFAKluge is a set of command line utilities and a C++ library for parsing and manipulating the Graphical Fragment Assembly (GFA) format.
 Genome assembly algorithms often use graph structures to represent relationships between reads during the assembly process.
 Such information